AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

 **7)** **PARTIALLY** loosen all connections to the extrusions.
 - You need all of these bolts to be loose enough to freely adjust against the printed part on the extrusions.
-- :warning::warning::warning: Where there are Z belt clamps, **ensure that you do not loosen the bolts so much that the Z belts release**.
-Only loosen enough to allow for adjustments.
+- :warning::warning: Where there are Z belt clamps, **ensure that you do not loosen the bolts so much that the Z belts release**.
+Only loosen enough to allow for adjustments. :warning::warning:

 - X/Y joints (repeat for both sides).
     - Top: